 Silhouette Targets

-Silhouette targets can be found in an assortment of material, such as steel, paper, self-healing, etc. You can even find them in different shapes.
+Silhouette targets can be found in an assortment of materials, such as steel, paper, self-healing, etc. You can even find them in different shapes.
 Animal silhouettes, such as the doe are very common.
 But, that leaves a lot of questions unanswered, such as what’s the best steel silhouette I can buy?
-What the best paper silhouette target, and can I print them for free?
+What is the best paper silhouette target, and can I print them for free?
 Or, what’s the difference between this human silhouette and that human silhouette?
-If you’re purchasing a paper silhouette, is there really such thing as better quality?
+If you’re purchasing a paper silhouette, is there such a thing as better quality?
 And so much more.
 We’ll start with the most common, paper silhouette targets.

 Want to improve your marksmanship?
 Read our blog, 5 Gun Targets to Increase your Marksmanship